What types of cameras do you use? How many? And where do you put them?

 CAN I USE MY FAVORITE SONGS FOR MY WEDDING FILM?

-We have partnered with MusicBed.com, SoundStripe.com and SongFreedom.com to provide you with a large selection of music for your wedding film.
+We have partnered with TracksMusic.com, MusicBed.com, and SongFreedom.com to provide you with a large selection of music for your wedding film.
 Feel free to start browsing their catalogs and making note of what you’d like include.
-They feature popular artists including American Authors, Imagine Dragons, Ben Rector, OneRepublic and Colbie Caillat.
+They feature popular artists including Ed Sheeran, Bruno Mars, American Authors, Imagine Dragons, Ben Rector, and OneRepublic.
 The licensing costs are covered CM Films.
+Due to copyright restrictions, music selections must be made from these catalogs.

-How long does it take to complete the Wedding Day Rewind?
+How long does it take to complete the RECEPTION PLAYBACK?

 We can edit the footage in about two hours from arriving at the reception, generally.
 If there is a great distance between the ceremony and reception sites, that can affect our completion time.
 Also, the longer time allowed for editing creates the opportunity for the editor to polish the film and add more special touches.